paolaric/hello-world/README.md

 - Create a new branch
 - Make edits to the readme file
 - Commit the changes
-- Merge into Master branch
+- Merge back into Master branch